Shelley Lynn Thornton: Discovery of Roe v. Wade connection

-Reversal of Roe
+Reaction to the decision overturning Roe

-In 2022, the U.S. Supreme Court decided another abortion case, Dobbs v.
-Jackson Women's Health Organization.
-In Dobbs, the Court explicitly overruled Roe.
-Thornton released a statement speaking out against the Supreme Court's decision to overturn the 1973 landmark Roe case.
-In a statement to ABC News, Thornton indicated that she worries the Dobbs ruling could be an omen for future unrest.
-She told ABC News through her spokesperson, "Too many times has a woman's choice, voice, and individual freedom been decided for her by others.
+Following the 2022 U.S. Supreme Court decision that overturned Roe, Thornton released a statement speaking out against the decision.
+In a statement to ABC News, Thornton indicated that she worries the Dobbs ruling could foreshadow future turmoil.
+Through her spokesperson, she told ABC News that "too many times has a woman's choice, voice, and individual freedom been decided for her by others.
 Being that I am bound to the center of Roe v.
-Wade, I have a unique perspective on this matter specifically."
+Wade, I have a unique perspective on this matter."
 She added, "I believe that the decision to have an abortion is a private, medical choice that should be between a woman, her family, and her doctor.
 We have lived in times of uncertainty and insecurity before, but to have such a fundamental right taken away and this ruling be overturned concerns me of what lies ahead."